Volunteer your time, skills and expertise to help us make our services available to more people.

 You are provided with training for this role.
 To apply, please email: firstname.lastname@example.org

-Peer advisors: The Information, Advice and Guidance service, based in the Employment Academy in Camberwell, provides a gateway into employment and skills services.
+IAG advisors: The Information, Advice and Guidance (IAG) service, based in the Employment Academy in Camberwell, provides a gateway into employment and skills services.
 It is a drop-in service, open daily and available to vulnerable adults who want to access training, volunteering or employment.

 The role of the peer advisor is to provide advice and guidance, assessing needs and supporting clients to achieve their goals.
 You will also liaise with external agencies including prospective employers and training providers.